rahmadiridwan/Tensorflow-Portfolio/README.md

 ## [NLP Text Classification of News Articles Project](https://github.com/rahmadiridwan/Tensorflow-Portfolio/blob/main/RahmadiRidwan_Proyek1NLP.ipynb)
 (https://github.com/rahmadiridwan/Tensorflow-Portfolio/blob/main/RahmadiRidwan_Proyek1NLP.ipynb)

 This is my first NLP project with Tensorflow Keras and my second Tensorflow project overall.
-This is also a project which is part of the machine learning course I took in Dicoding and this is the second task that I was assigned
+This is also a project which is part of the machine learning course I took in Dicoding and this is the second task that I was assigned which is to classify news articles into their respective news topics
 * The dataset for this project is the BBC News dataset which consists of 2225 samples
 * The first step taken was the removal of stopwords from the dataset (in order that common words which are not good indicators to classify the text data are not weighted in the training process)
 * The text data and its labels are split into seperate training and validation sets using the sklearn train_test_split library